Misato Katsuragi: Rebuild of Evangelion

 Further differences in the story and characterization of Misato appear in the Rebuild of Evangelion film tetralogy.
 During production, Anno wanted to assign her the role of co-protagonist of the Rebuild alongside Shinji, changing her personality.
 The feature film Evangelion: 1.0 You Are (Not) Alone (2007) almost exactly follows the first six episodes of Neon Genesis Evangelion; Misato, as in the fourth episode of the classic series "Hedgehog's Dilemma", after the battle against the Angel Shamshel, scolds Shinji during a private conversation but when she leaves Shinji she slaps herself.
 In Rebuild, Misato is aware of the presence of the second Angel Lilith in the Nerv headquarters, and reveals its existence to Shinji just before the battle against Ramiel.
 Before Operation Yashima, Shinji asks Misato why he was chosen as a pilot.
 Misato, holding his hand, replies that there is no particular reason and that gives him a valid reason to continue piloting and fighting for the salvation of mankind.
+During the operation against the Angel Ramiel she also urges Commander Ikari to trust his son and allow him to continue fighting.

 In the second installment of the saga, Evangelion: 2.0 You Can (Not) Advance (2009), Misato appears less cautious and less reserved than in the original version; during the feature film, she pushes Shinji to get closer to his father Gendo and begins to emotionally talk with Asuka.
-At the end of the movie, during the battle against the tenth Angel, Misato encourages Shinji to save Rei Ayanami for danger, even though she is aware of the risks.
+At the end of the movie, during the battle against the tenth Angel, Misato encourages Shinji to save Rei Ayanami from danger, even though she is aware of the risks.
 In Evangelion: 3.0 You Can (Not) Redo (2012), set fourteen years after the previous one, Misato plays the role of head of an organization named Wille, which was created to destroy the Nerv, as well as captain of a flying ship called AAA Wunder.
 She maintains a cold attitude towards Shinji to keep him from getting close to his father again and from piloting an Evangelion unit.
 In the final feature film of the saga, Evangelion: 3.0+1.0 Thrice Upon a Time (2021), Misato travels with the crew of AAA Wunder to Antarctica, the epicenter of the Second Impact, to attempt to neutralize a unit called Eva-13.
-Here, Shinji asks Misato to pilot the Eva-01 to stop the antagonist, Commander Ikari; a member of the Wille Sakura Suzuhara tries to shoot Shinji but Misato covers him.
-Misato reconciles with her subordinate, and remains alone on board AAA Wunder, sacrificing herself to stop Gendo's plans.
-In the course of the story, it is also revealed her partner Kaji died to stop the Third Impact and in the interval between 2.0 and 3.0, she gave birth to their son, also named Kaji, who grows up without knowing his mother by her own will.
+Here, Shinji asks Misato to pilot the Eva-01 to stop the antagonist, Commander Ikari; a member of the Wille Sakura Suzuhara tries to shoot Shinji, but Misato covers him.
+Misato reconciles with her subordinate and remains alone on board AAA Wunder, sacrificing herself to stop Gendo's plans.
+In the course of the story, it is also revealed that her partner Kaji died to stop the Third Impact and in the interval between 2.0 and 3.0, she gave birth to their son, also named Kaji, who grows up without knowing his mother by her own will.